 The group now have 14 miles left, how many miles have they walked?

 There is a barrel with no lid and some wine in it.
-"This barrel of wine is more than half full," said Curly.
-Moe says, "No it's not.
-It's less than half full."

 Without any measuring implements and without removing any wine from the barrel, how can they easily determine who is correct?

 Tilt the barrel until the wine barely touches the lip of the barrel.
 If the bottom of the barrel is visible then it is less than half full.
 If the barrel bottom is still completely covered by the wine, then it is more than half full.

 A poor miller living with his daughter comes onto hard times and is not able to pay his rent.
 His evil landlord threatens to evict them unless the daughter marries him.

 The daughter, not wanting to marry the landlord but fearing that her father won't be able to take being evicted, suggests the following proposition to the landlord.
 He will put two stones, one white and one black, into a bag in front of the rest of the townspeople.
 She will pick one stone out of the bag.
 If she picks the white stone, the landlord will forgive their debt and let them stay, but if she picks the black stone, she will marry the landlord, and her father will be evicted anyway.

 The landlord agrees to the proposal.
 Everybody meets in the center of the town.
 The landlord picks up two stones to put in the bag, but the daughter notices that he secretly picked two black stones.

 She is about to reveal his deception but realizes that this would embarrass him in front of the townspeople, and he would evict them.
 She quickly comes up with another plan.
 What can she do that will allow the landlord save face, while also ensuring that she and her father can stay and that she won't have to marry the landlord?